-Installs ASUS Check Mail Utility to monitor and notify you of incomming email messages waiting in your Microsoft® Outlook or Outlook Express Inbox.
+Installs ASUS Check Mail Utility to monitor and notify you of incomming email messages waiting in your Microsoft[®] Outlook or Outlook Express Inbox.
 (This utility may or may not be compatible with other email applications.)

-IDE Swap Utility (required for AiBox) Utility
+IDE Swap Utility (Required for AiBox in Windows ME) Utility